Bonekyaw/node-express-prisma-rest/README.md

 ```
 DATABASE_URL="postgresql://username:password@localhost:5432/mydb?schema=public"
-TOKEN_SECRET="something hard to guest"
+TOKEN_SECRET="something hard to guess"

 ```
 Please note.
-*TOKEN_SECRET* should be complex and hard to guest.
+*TOKEN_SECRET* should be complex and hard to guess.
 After git clone, it should be run.

 ```